 This litany of Scriptures show the dramatic run up to the Destruction of Jerusalem, one of the wealthiest cities in antiquity.
 A general deterioration between the relations between the Jews and their Roman occupiers began in the Fall of A.D.62, at which time Christ dispatched Seven Seals (Revelation 6:1ff).

-Jerusalem's destruction came about after an exceptionally violent national coup d'état in the Spring of A.D.66.
-The doomed efforts of the Jews finally ended in the Fall of A.D.70 after a five month siege in which the Seventh Plague saw the city bombarded and disabled with one hundred pound missiles, shot from Roman catapults.
+Jerusalem's destruction came about after an exceptionally violent national coup d'état in the spring of A.D.66.
+The doomed efforts of the Jews finally ended in the autumn of A.D.70 after a five month siege in which the Seventh Plague saw the city bombarded and disabled with one hundred pound missiles, shot from Roman catapults.

 Afterward, fledgling Jewish armies were tracked down, captured and destroyed in hot spots in various parts of the country.
 The last of these was a sizable group led by Eleazar Ben-Yair, a grand-son of Judas of Galilee.
 Nine-hundred and sixty in number, they held out atop Herod's mountain fortress of Masada for another three years, meeting their deaths in a spectacular mass suicide in A.D.73.